JesseLeviHall/Using-commerce.js-and-stripe/README.md

 ## E-Commerce Ceramics Shop "Fired By Ferrari"

-A fully fleshed out web shop from landing page to email reciepts and shipment confirmation and tracking info.
+A complete and simple web shop from landing page to email reciepts and shipment confirmation and tracking info.

 ## Table of contents